Welcome to “Raw Dog Food Makes Humans Sick”!

-Welcome to Part 2 of my Raw Feeding Myth Buster Mini Series ~ it consists of 5 myths around the raw feeding world that I am going to rebut.
-Last week I busted the myth that raw fed dogs are aggressive.
-Missed it?
-Check it out here:
+It’s part 2 of my Raw Feeding Myth Buster Mini Series ~ it consists of 5 myths around the raw feeding world that I am going to rebut.

-Today I’ll be proving that feeding your dogs a raw diet will not get you sick!
+Today I’ll be showing that feeding your dogs a raw diet will not get you and your family sick!

 Opponents of the raw diet have actually managed to spread this fear of getting sick by handling the raw meat we feed our dogs.
 They argue that this is the case because the raw meat could harbor salmonella, e.coli, and other bacteria.

-Hygiene in the kitchen is your #1 ally in ensuring that no bacteria from fresh meat is going to wreak havoc in your human body.
+Hygiene in the kitchen is my #1 tip in ensuring that no bacteria from fresh meat is going to wreak havoc in your human body.

-I also place a large doggie towel under Missy’s & Buzz’s bowls whenever I add a raw meaty bone because they will pull it out of their dish & eat it on the floor next to it.
-Once they’re done eating, I simply toss the towel straight into the washer.
+I place a large doggie towel under Missy’s & Buzz’s bowls whenever I add a raw meaty bone because they will pull it out of their dish and eat it on the floor next to it.
+Once they’re done eating, I simply toss the towel straight into the washing machine.

-I’ve seen videos of raw feeders wearing disposable gloves while handling & preparing their dog’s raw food; I personally opt not to simply because I also don’t wear any when handling & preparing raw meat for myself.
+I’ve seen videos of raw feeders who wear disposable gloves while they handle and prepare their dog’s raw dog food.
+I personally don’t do that because I also don’t wear gloves when I handle and prepare raw meat for myself.

-As mentioned above, I do wash my hands thoroughly with warm, soapy water after having prepared the pups’ raw meals, and the same goes for raw meat I handled when preparing it for myself – that’s just common sense. #NoBrainer
+As mentioned above, I wash my hands thoroughly with warm, soapy water after I’m done handling my pups’ raw meals.
+The same goes for raw meat I handle when I prepare it for myself – to me, that’s just common sense.

 She explains that she washes them with hot, soapy water after each usage and then sterilizes them.